 Mr. Phillips.
-No, I can't agree with you on that.
-I am not sure about the suggestion from the language.
-But I will tell you the immediate reaction in our little task force when the word came that Schneider was dead, that is it, it is finished Knowing Chileans, the moment that that violence occurred, Chileans, with the possible exception of a nut such as Marshall, immediately said, this is it, that is enough.
-There was still that tradition over the years.
+No, I can't agree with you on that. not sure about the suggestion from the language. tell you the immediate reaction in our little task force when the word came that Schneider was dead, that is it, it is finished Knowing Chileans, the moment that that violence occurred, Chileans, with the possible exception of a nut such as Marshall, immediately said, this is it, that is enough. was still that tradition over the years.
 And I think that the moment we heard of it and we discussed it we said, that is it, there will be no more.
 In many countries in Latin America that would have been the signal for further action, weakness, and so forth.
 But in this case it was the end of the business.

-Mr. Schwarz.
-I want to run through with you the activities which were being undertaken with the Valenzuela group and with the Viaux group.
+I want to run through with you the activi-Mr. Schwarz. ties which were being undertaken with the Valenzuela group and with the Viaux group.
 In the case of Viaux, was that one of the assignments that the false flag officers had?

 Mr. Schwarz.
-And in the case of Valenzuela, was that one of the assignments that Colonel Wilmers had?
+And in the case of Valenzuela, was that one of the assignments that Colonel Wimers had?